c-0w0/RL-Seesaw-Balancing/README.md

 7. Run the godot application by using the play button on the top right.
 8. Watch as the neural network tries to balance on the seat.

-The neural network usually takes about 85 iterations to start becoming successful.

 To run the project for the next time, follow the steps below.

 1. Activate the virtual environment.